Aga Khan University Hospital, Karachi: Architecture

-The Aga Khan Medical Complex, built on a 65-acre site in Karachi, was planned and designed by Payette Associates, a Boston, U.S.-based architectural firm.
-It consists of a 721-bed hospital, a medical school for 500 students, a school of nursing, housing for staff and students, and a mosque.
-The building has been carefully designed to take into account the history, climate, environment, symbolism and the spiritual values of the Muslim culture.
+The Aga Khan Medical Complex, built on an 83-acre site in Karachi, was planned and designed by Payette Associates, a Boston, U.S.-based architectural firm.
+It consists of a 720-bed hospital, a medical school for 500 students, a school of nursing and midwifery, a school of arts and sciences, housing for staff and students, and other amenities.
+The campus has been carefully designed to take into account the history, climate, environment, symbolism and the spiritual values of the Muslim culture.

 Accreditation

 Aga Khan University Hospital, Karachi is a Joint Commission International (JCI) accredited hospital.

 This hospital is also accredited by the College of Physicians and Surgeons of Pakistan.

-Cooperation with other Karachi hospitals

-In 2017, a joint board was set up to conduct a study of all major hospitals in Karachi under the Karachi Municipal Corporation (KMC) and the Aga Khan University Hospital to try to help upgrade all of KMC-affiliated medical facilities in Karachi.

-Aga Khan University Hospital is among the leaders in Pakistan in introducing new healthcare technology.
-In 2016, The Express Tribune (newspaper) reported, "The Aga Khan University Hospital has become the first medical centre to introduce the new advanced brain surgery technology, Neuro-Robotic Exoscope, in Pakistan."
+Its Clinical Laboratories are also accredited by the College of American Pathologists (CAP).